gmc-code/PC-using-RTD/docs/setup/Jupyter.rst

 Jupyter-sphinx is a Sphinx extension that executes embedded code in a Jupyter kernel, and embeds outputs of that code in the document.
 It has support for rich output such as Latex math.
 It allows live code execution, and thereby, interactive code blocks.

-It has the drawback that it is not fully compatable with the sphinx-copybutton extension.
+It has the drawback that it is not fully compatible with the sphinx-copybutton extension.
 When both are used together the text "Copy to clipboard" has to be manually deleted form the live python code before it will run properly.

 ----